NoSohoth/NotSquared/README.md

 # NotSquared
-A very basic maniac shooter
+NotSquared is my first C++ project.
+It is a simple maniac shooter (Shoot'Em Up) that uses and requires the `SFML` library.